JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ Now I want to create a hike page, where when a user clicks on a 'hike' it takes them to a page that gives all the details of that hike.
-  * On this 'show' page I want to change the navbar to show 'logout' option ~ Okay, so I credated a show_hike page, linked to by through get'/hikes/:id' action
+  * On this 'show' page I want to change the navbar to show 'logout' option ~ Okay, so I created a show_hike page, linked to by through get'/hikes/:id' action ~ I added to the show_hike page data about each hike created, I also added a logout link,  and gave it functionality in the users_controller

+~ Now I should work on create and edit hikes.
+!!
+Okay, little problem: My controllers aren't linked.
+So after the user logs in, on the users controller, they are taken to a hikes page.
+~ Might be fun to add a link, in the navbar, to info on hiking.
+~ I added some helpful and fun links in the drop down menu on the hikes pages and the show_hike page